 The M.S. degree in Viticulture and Enology takes approximately two years of full-time study to complete once you have gained admission.
-The degree is conferred upon completion of approved courses and a thesis.
+The degree is conferred upon completion of approved courses, an internship, and comprehensive examination.

 Complete course descriptions can be found in the UC Davis General Catalog.